Dangerous Goods Regulations are Heating Up – Clarifying Lithium Batteries

 What are Watt-Hours and is there a limit?

 Watt-hours (Wh) are a measure of electrical energy equivalent to a power consumption of one watt for one hour.
-We can send items over 100 watt-hours overseas in certain circumstances.
-We can deliver devices exceeding this limit domestically however we limited options on our overnight freight service.
+We may be able to send items over 100 watt-hours overseas in certain circumstances.
+We can deliver devices exceeding this limit domestically however we have limited options on our overnight freight service.
 We’ll discuss below how to determine your device’s watt-hours.

 “Most companies I’ve phoned won’t ship my lithium battery containing item – will PACK & SEND?”

-By following strict international regulations and guidelines Pack & Send can ship Lithium Battery devices providing we meet all of the necessary regulations.
+By following strict international regulations and guidelines PACK & SEND have limited options to ship Lithium Battery devices providing we meet all of the necessary regulations.
 We specialise in handling products that contain Lithium Batteries including domestic and international destinations but on the proviso that professional packaging materials are used.
 Pack & Send prefers to expertly package lithium battery containing items ourselves to ensure the maximum safety measures are in place.
-Note, also that we often can’t send lithium batteries on their own, but we can send these within the device they are powering.
+Note, also that we can’t send lithium batteries on their own, but we may be able to send these within the device they are powering.

 What devices are over the maximum 100 watt-hours?